 Step 5 – Give it a quick mix.

-Step 6 – Add the flour and potato flour.
+Step 6 – Add the flour.

 Step 7 – Use a spatula to fold everything together before adding the dough hook and kneading.